 “The Time of the Doctor” also reveals that the Daleks were responsible for all of the major story arcs in 11’s time too.
 Throughout 11’s era we were lead to believe that other enemies had in many ways replaced the Daleks.
 The Weeping Angels for instance had been responsible for the greatest tragedy in 11’s life, whilst the Silence had been his most persistent foes.
 The Daleks however having been the main enemies in 9 and 10’s time now felt again just like other old enemies he ran into now and again.

-In “Time of the Doctor” however like I said we saw that they had been responsible for everything major that had happened to 11 and thus where the main villains in his time as much as they had been in 9’s time.
-We just didn’t find out until the end.
+In “Time of the Doctor” we saw that they had been responsible for everything major that had happened to 11 after all.

 It is also the Daleks who in the original timeline killed the Doctor on Trenzalore which allowed the Great Intelligence to enter his timeline.
 No Daleks, no Great Intelligence messing with the Doctor, no Clara.